BruceBaldomero/creative-single-page-app/documentation.md

 ## Introduction

+This application will be supporting Solent University students to be inspired by each other using an application where they can upload their creativity to an image board.

 ## Methods

 1. To develop this application I used React.
 React is a User Interface JavaScript library.
 It it used for building UI components which is well suited for this project.
 To start the app development I created a simple Title.js which is the main page for the app.
 For styling I made index.css which has all the styling for the single-page.